Hess Blue Bird

 The Hess H-2 Blue Bird was a small US transport biplane, built in the 1920s and carrying two or four passengers according to engine power.

 Design and development

 The Blue Bird was one of many US 1920s small passenger or mail aircraft offered with a range of readily available World War I engines.
-The earliest example appeared in mid-1925, with the type description H-1 and named the Wynadotte after its home town.
+The earliest example appeared in mid-1925, with the type description H-1 and named the Wyandotte after its home town.
 A three-seater powered a 90 hp Curtiss OX-5 V-8, it was used to refine the design into the H-2 production machine.
 This flew near the end of the year.